laszlo91/pymorphit/README.md

 #'uno'
 ```

-.agr(word): agr stands for agreement.
-It returns the correct inflection of the argument, based on the Morphit object, which works as the head.
+AGR stands for agreement.
+This method returns the correct inflection of the argument, being dependent of Morphit object, which then works as the head.
 You can use it to get the agreement between a noun (or a personal pronoun) and an adjective (or other types of attributes and determiners) or a verb.

 ```python